 - Adequate carbohydrate intake: Ensures a steady supply of glucose for conversion into glucuronic acid.

 - Gut microbiomeYour gut microbiome is like a tiny universe inside your intestines!
 It’s a complex community of trillions of microorganisms, mostly bacteria, but also including fungi and viruses, that live in your digestive system.
-Imagine a bustling city within your gut,… Read More: A healthy gut microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
-Think of them as microscopic roommates who play an important role in… Read More plays a role in metabolizing certain compounds and producing short-chain fatty acids that support liver function.
+Imagine a bustling city within your gut, with these tiny residents playing a vital role in your… Read More: A healthy gut microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
+Think of them as microscopic roommates who play an important role in your health.
+The Word “Microbiome” is a Newer Word This… Read More plays a role in metabolizing certain compounds and producing short-chain fatty acids that support liver function.

 - Hydration: Adequate water intake is essential for the excretion of glucuronidated toxins through the urine.